LaneG/postcard/README.md

 todo
 ====
-- image height too tall on iPhone
 - responsive font strategy
+- make page load faster (background jpg is delayed)

 bugs
 ====
-- why is footer not sticky on iPhone and iPad?
+- why is footer not sticky on iPhone and iPad? add @media or iPad and iPhone?
+- image height too tall on iPhone, add @media to handle with different approach for device?
 - why is font doubled on iPad/safari?

 new layouts